Hugh-Adams/Example_Scripts/CVP_CCM_Scripts/README.md

 The script uses paramiko to access each client using SSH and then executes a ping command to each target.

+**EOS_ping**

+Change Control script that uses the arguments change control actions static arguments to check connectivity between a number of EOS devices and their targets.
+The arguments are as follows: ctx - provides information about current device in change control targetList - list of devices to ping from the Linux clients passmark   - percentage of received pings required to Pass each ping test failCount  - number of ping tests that can fail before the ping_device script fails pingCount  - number of Pings to send from each client to each target timeout    - time to wait for each ping process to complete, this prevents script from hanging if the pings
+                  fail or take too long
+   vrf        - VRF instance for ping command to execute in.

+The script uses ctx.runDeviceCmds to execute command instructions, ping etc, on the switch

+**Linux_ping**

+Change Control script that uses the arguments provided by Change Control Action static arguments to check connectivity between a number of Linux client devices and their targets.
+The arguments are as follows: deviceList - list of Linux clients to ping the target list from targetList - list of devices to ping from the Linux clients passmark   - percentage of received pings required to Pass each ping test failCount  - number of ping tests that can fail before the ping_device script fails username   - username to access the Linux clients password   - password to use to the client access devices pingCount  - number of Pings to send from each client to each target timeout    - time to wait for each ping process to complete, this prevents script from hanging if the pings
+                  fail or take too long

+The script uses paramiko to access each client using SSH and then executes a ping command to each target.

 **page_check**

 Change Control script that uses the arguments provided by page_check.yaml to check if a web page is reachable from a number of client devices.
 The arguments in the yaml file are as follows: